 Damage to the eyes, kidneys, and nerves due to untreated high blood sugar

 These complications can generally be prevented with proper treatment.

-Call for an appointment with your health care provider if you are taking a corticosteroid drug and you develop symptoms of Cushing syndrome.
+Call for an appointment with your health care provider if you are taking a corticosteroid and you develop symptoms of Cushing syndrome.

 Stewart PM, Krone NP.
 The adrenal cortex.
-In: Kronenberg H, Melmed S, Polonsky K, Larsen PR, eds.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 15.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 15.

 Susmeeta TS, Nieman LK.
 Cushing's syndrome: all variants, detection, and treatment.
 Endocrinol Metab Clin N Am.
 2011;40:379-91.
 PMID: 21565673 www.ncbi.nlm.nih.gov/pubmed/21565673.